A Meat-Summer Night's Dream: A Tangible Design Fiction Exploration of Eating Biohybrid Flying Robots: Results

-Perhaps recognizing the intractability of such ontological debates, P2 offered an ethical test: if a biohybrid \textit{“looks like an animal”} but \textit{“does not have feelings”} harming it would be \textit{“ethically neutral”}.
+Acknowledging the intractability of such ontological debates, P2 offered an ethical test: if a biohybrid \textit{“looks like an animal”} but \textit{“does not have feelings”}, harming it would be \textit{“ethically neutral”}.
 He extended this provocatively, \textit{“Is it unethical to grow a human and eat the human?
 It’s not a feeling person… there’s no ethical harm.”} While framed hypothetically, participants reacted with visible discomfort.
-P2 himself acknowledged the idea as \textit{“powerful and gross”} illustrating how disgust functions as a moral boundary.
-These responses echo Kass’s notion of the “wisdom of repugnance” \cite{kass1997wisdom} developed through a bioethical investigation of (human) cloning: visceral reactions that mark limits where rational justification falters.
+P2 himself acknowledged the idea as \textit{“powerful and gross”}, revealing the gap between harm-based ethical reasoning and deeply embedded social taboos that function as moral boundaries.

-\textit{\textbf{Individuality and Symbolism.}} Participants also reflected on how individuality might reshape the ethics of consumption.
-P6 speculated that if biohybrids displayed distinct personalities, acceptance and regulation would be far more complex: \textit{“If all of these biohybrids had their own… personalities, then people seem to be more wary politically.”} P5 added that even subtle cues shift moral perception: \textit{“When the tissue is dependent on a scaffold, it feels more like a robot… but when it flies, it feels more like a bird, as if it will have free will.”}
+P2 further invoked \textit{Westworld} and \textit{Ex Machina}, noting how popular debates about machine ethics focus on humanoid robots while largely overlooking animal-like entities and biohybrids.
+In contrast, he emphasized that the \textit{``particular design [of the animal-robot hybrids] brought the conversation into the realm''}.

-Here, debates on sentience became entangled with symbolism.
-P5 argued that meaning often outweighs materiality: \textit{“Sometimes it doesn’t matter whether it’s real or synthetic… it’s just the fact that this is a symbol of my faith or my religion or whatever, like my beliefs.”} P6 illustrated this through a personal anecdote: his grandmother once killed a cat that ate rare cheese in rural Alaska---an act framed not by abstract principle but by survival.
-These exchanges highlight the need for relativist ethics that attend to context, symbolism, and cultural values.
-For future systems to be perceived as ethical, designers must account for how perceptions of individuality and symbolism shape moral status.
+\textbf{Relativist Ethics and Tradeoffs.} Participants reflected a relativist ethical stance in which the moral evaluation of biohybrid animals depends on context, form, and social framing rather than fixed principles.
+For example, P5 recounted a story of a grandmother in rural Alaska who killed and cooked a cat after it ate rare cheese, underscoring how scarcity and circumstance reshape moral boundaries: \textit{“It’s the context and the living environment where you are…for them it was survival.”} This perspective extended to synthetic foods and biohybrids, where specific situations complicate simple distinctions between food and companion: \textit{“Do you think about it as food or do you think about it as an animal—why can’t it be both?”}